-On March 27, 2018, NASA announced that it was rescheduling the Webb launch window for approximately May 2020 to allow more time for testing and evaluation.
-Further information on the delay will be provided in the FY 2018 Q2 update.
+On March 27, 2018, NASA announced that the Webb launch window would be rescheduled for approximately May 2020 to allow more time for testing and evaluation.
+The Science Mission Directorate convened an Independent Review Board on April 5 to conduct an assessment of mission development, including schedule.
+A new launch date will be set based on the board's report, and the re-baselined project will be reviewed at the Agency level in June.

-Key Q1 Accomplishments:
+Key Q2 Accomplishments: